-Self-Surrender will eventually lead to Peace or Shanti.
+Self-Surrender will eventually lead to peace.
 But first, one has to be grateful and offer thanks for all that the Supreme Self has bestowed and blessed the created being with.
-Every other creation that a created being comes into communion with has to be understood and realized to be because of the self-luminous akshara or alphabet in whose form and shape he or it is in.
+Every other creation that a created being comes into communion with has to be understood and realized to be the self-luminous akshara irrespective of its form and shape.

-The self-luminous akshara or alphabet with its inherent nature of Aksharam in its unmanifest or Avyakta state is the propeller or charioteer or Saarthi to the “body” which is the manifest or Vyakta state of the self-luminous akshara or alphabet seen as the form and shape of the self-luminous akshara and all of creation with its differentials of light, sound, matter, time, space, ego, mind, intellect, five-fold attributes, five-fold elements and others leading to the knowledge, realization, experience of the unmanifest or Avyakta state of the self-luminous akshara that is the Primordial Light, the Sabda Brahman or Primordial Sound and Consciousness.
+The self-luminous akshara with its inherent nature of Aksharam in its unmanifest state is the propeller or charioteer of the “body” which is the manifest state of the self-luminous akshara leading to the knowledge, realization, experience of the unmanifest state of the self-luminous akshara that is the Primordial Light, the Primordial Sound and Consciousness.

 But this can be attained only through the Self and hence, the first step to Self-Surrender is gratitude or kr̥tajñatā.”